ghacks Technology News

 This usually worked which meant that it was a browser related problem.
 I soon discovered a method that worked in most cases.
 The Adobe PDF Reader has an option to display PDF documents in the browser window.
 I decided to turn this off and display the PDF document normally in the Adobe Reader at once.

 To do that I went to Edit > Preferences and clicked on the Internet tab in the left menu.
 The first entry on the right side is Display PDF in Browser which I unchecked.
-After restarting the browser then new option was enabled and it did work very nicely in most cases.
+After restarting the browser the new option was enabled and it did work without further issues in most cases.

 It really becomes painful if this changes do not have the desired effects.
 I personally would be happy if downloading the PDF and opening it locally would work unless I had to perform this task many times a day.